 Reserve of Materials

 As a special service to library patrons, a reserve may be placed on eligible library materials by telephone, email, Internet or in person.
 There is no limit to the number of items that a patron may have on reserve.
 The patron will be notified when the reserve becomes available and must be picked up within 5 days.
 A reserved item may only be checked out on the card for which the original reserve was made.

 It is the responsibility of the patron to return materials in good condition.
 If an item is lost, the patron must pay replacement cost for the item.
-The replacement cost will be the actual cost of the item plus a $2.00 processing fee.
-The library will also accept an exact duplicate of the item that has been lost, in lieu of payment, but a $2.00 processing fee will still be assessed.
+The replacement cost will be the actual cost of the item plus a $3.00 processing fee, this fee is included in the item cost listing.
+The library will also accept an exact duplicate of the item that has been lost, in lieu of payment, but the $3.00 processing fee will still be assessed.

-1. Refund or Found Items -- A patron who pays for a lost item may have the cost of the item refundedm if the item is returned within 30 days and is in good condition.
+Refund or Found Items - A patron who pays for a lost item may have the cost of the item refunded if the item is returned within 30 days and is in good condition.
 The proof of payment (receipt) must accompany the material.

 Denial of Use